Copper Canyon: Indigenous people

 Copper Canyon traditional inhabitants are the Tarahumara or Rarámuri.
-With no official census, the population of the Rarámuri people probably ranges between 35,000 and 70,000.
+With no official census, the population of the Rarámuri people is estimated at 70,000.

 Many Rarámuri reside in the cooler, mountainous regions during the hot summer months and migrate deeper into the canyons in the cooler winter months, where the climate is more temperate.
 Their survival strategies have been to occupy areas that are too remote for city people, way off-the-beaten-path to remain isolated and independent so as to avoid losing their culture.

 Tourism is a growing industry for Copper Canyon, but the acceptance of it is debated in the local communities.
 Some communities accept government funding for building roads, restaurants and lodging to make the area attractive for tourists.
 Many other groups of Rarámuri maintain their independence by living in areas that are as far away from city life as possible.
 Their way of life is protected by the mountainous landscape.

 Their diet is largely domestic agrarian but does consist of meat from domesticated cows, chickens and goats, wild game and freshwater fish.
 Corn (maize) is the most important staple of the Rarámuri's diet.

 The Rarámuri people are known for their endurance running.
 Living in the canyons, they travel great vertical distances, which they often do by running nonstop for hours.
 A popular Rarámuri community race called rarajipari, is played by kicking a wooden ball along the paths of the steep canyons.